 We are now finishing the area around Hilsea Lido, which involves the laying of an artificial turfed area and the installation of a new perimeter fence.
 Users of the Lido will be able to use the turf as a lounging area.

 We planted Saltmarsh plants, which were relocated from a habitat that would have been impacted by the next phase of works, east of Portsmouth.
-They cover an 80m stretch that can be seen from Portsbridge roundabout!
+They cover the 80m stretch that can be seen from Portsbridge roundabout!

 The project is now in its 107th week and we are pleased to update you with our progress!